-Use the switchport priority extend interface configuration command to set a port priority for the incoming untagged frames or the priority of frames received by the IP phone connected to the specified port.
+Use the switchport priority extend interface configuration command on the switch stack or on a standalone switch to set a port priority for the incoming untagged frames or the priority of frames received by the IP phone connected to the specified port.
 Use the no form of this command to return to the default setting.